 Dr. Kamal I. Bohsali, is a board certified, fellowship trained orthopedic surgeon with special interests in the management of pathologic conditions of the shoulder and elbow.
-Dr. Bohsali completed the prestigious shoulder and elbow fellowship at the University of Texas Health Science Center-San Antonio, has lectured nationally, and published peer reviewed articles and book chapters on the treatment of shoulder arthritis, massive rotator cuff tears, and proximal humerus fractures.
-His current interests include the treatment of rotator cuff arthropathy, proximal humerus fractures, shoulder arthritis in the young patient, elbow arthritis, elbow trauma, and upper extremity peripheral nerve compression.
-He is a member of the American Shoulder and Elbow Surgeons society and Arthroscopy Association of North America , and fellow of the American Academy of Orthopaedic Surgeons (AAOS) and American College of Surgeons.
+Dr. Bohsali completed the prestigious shoulder and elbow fellowship at the University of Texas Health Science Center-San Antonio, has lectured nationally, and published peer reviewed articles and book chapters on the treatment of rotator cuff arthropathy, shoulder arthritis, massive rotator cuff tears, and proximal humerus fractures.
+His current interests include management of partial rotator cuff tears, treatment of rotator cuff arthropathy, proximal humerus fractures, shoulder arthritis in the young patient, elbow arthritis, elbow trauma, and upper extremity peripheral nerve compression.
+He is a member of the American Shoulder and Elbow Surgeons society and Arthroscopy Association of North America, and fellow of the American Academy of Orthopaedic Surgeons (AAOS) and American College of Surgeons.
 He presently serves on the AAOS OKU Evaluation and glenohumeral joint osteoarthritis clinical practice guideline committees.
-He recently completed his term on the 2017 Annual Meeting Program Committee for the American Shoulder and Elbow Surgeons Society.
-With over a decade of clinical experience, Dr. Bohsali's joint replacement and arthroscopy skills enable his patients to receive advanced orthopedic care with the goals of pain relief, restored function, and improved quality of life.
+He is a member of the Proximal Humerus Multicenter Taskforce Group for the American Shoulder and Elbow Surgeons Society, and participates in the ASES mentorship program.
+Beginning in 2019, Dr. Bohsali will take over as chairman of the Department of Surgery at Baptist Beaches Hospital.
+Dr. Bohsali continues to serve as a team physician for the Jacksonville Armada FC.
+With over a decade of clinical experience, Dr. Bohsali’s joint replacement and arthroscopy skills enable his patients to receive advanced orthopedic care with the goals of pain relief, restored function, and improved quality of life.

 I believe in meeting patients’ needs through thorough evaluation and treatment designed to help them achieve an active, pain-free lifestyle.